 It's about to end, but while it lasted it was AWESOME.

-When I was little, I wasn't really the foodie I am today.
+When I was little, I wasn't really the ahem, bleccchhhhhhhh "foodie" I am today.
 I was a celiac kid, so I didn't eat the same way most other children ate until I "grew out of" my illness/allergy (more on this soon, I'm considering returning to a gluten-free diet for a while).
 I tended to fixate on sweet things more than savory.
 One of my absolute favorite things was either Rice Krispies or Frosted Flakes with blueberries and/or bananas, I've been fantasizing about it lately (when I say fantasize, I mean in a wholesome way, like imagining a version of Momofuku's "cereal milk" with blueberries and bananas).

 I also loooved lemon, just about more than anything except maybe chocolate.
 At some point in my adult life, lemon kind of faded away or receded into the background of my favorite tastes, but at some point over the past few years it's come back.